-A woman’s pelvic organs (bladder, uterus, rectum, etc.) may not be supported as well as it was before childbirth) — which can make it feel like there is an obstruction blocking anything (like a penis, or a tampon) from trying to make an entry.
-This feeling may suggest some prolapse (i.e. a weakening of the muscles) of the internal organs.
+A woman’s pelvic organs (bladder, uterus, rectum, etc.) may not be supported as well as it was before childbirth) which can make it feel like there is an obstruction blocking anything (like a penis, or a tampon) from trying to make an entry.
+This feeling may suggest some prolapse of the internal organs.

-Another reason why sex might be painful, could be that our pelvic floor muscles are too tight.
+Another reason why sex might be painful, could be that our pelvic floor muscles are tense.
 The pelvic floor muscles make up the opening of the vagina.
 It is this group of muscles that have to stretch big time to let baby out.
-After such an event, the pelvic floor muscles are often sore, tired, and go into “protection mode”, making them tense up.
+After such an event, the pelvic floor muscles are often sore, tired, and go into protection mode, making them tense up.
 There are other factors that can contribute to a tense pelvic floor after having a baby:

 - C-section moms are not immune to tight pelvic floor muscles!
 Even though your baby didn’t come via the pelvic floor, all of the tissue and muscle that were cut and moved to the side during your delivery are very much connected to your pelvic floor.
 Not only does the fascia from your tummy area travel down into your pelvis, but the deep muscles around your incision are close neighbors with, and work alongside your pelvic floor.
 It is all connected!

-Vaginal dryness is another not-so awesome postpartum symptom, is associated with breastfeeding, and can contribute to painful sex.
+Vaginal dryness is another not-so awesome postpartum symptom, it can be associated with breastfeeding or stress, and can contribute to painful sex.
 While we breastfeed, our estrogen levels (which help to keep us lubricated down there) are low.
 You may find using a lubricant is enough to solve the problem, but if you are feeling like it’s a desert down there, talk to your care provider about supplemental estrogen.

 - Find a strategy that works for you help decrease your stress level.
 Yoga, meditation and enough sleep are all helpful.